lambypy/lambypy/README.md

 - [Combinify](https://github.com/lambypy/Combinify): Aggregation of news sources for the most factually accurate stories.

+- [BoltWR](https://github.com/lambypy/BoltWR): A supervised ML model aimed at beating world records at video games.

+- [Olympic Games Predictor](): An application to predict future event winnings and medal allocations by country and competitor within the Olympic Games.

+- [SecureCam](https://github.com/lambypy/RealTimeObjectDetection): A security camera with real-time facial recognition for enhanced property security.

 #### Check my website to see more in-depth examples and demos of the above projects.